paulm17/raikou/README.md

    ],
    ```

+   Note: If cloning the repo.
+The webapp will have a more extensive content
-   Note: Using glob on the component library breaks NextJS HMR.
+   listing.
+This is due to glob breaking NextJS HMR.

 3. Add a preset param in the tailwind config, to pick up the component styles